davestewart/davestewart-content/content/blog/thoughts/mind-shifts-and-wins/index.md

 - ***Being on time***

   Years ago, I would be late for almost everything.
-Ironically it was a function of not wanting to *waste* time; why set off early to have to wait around, when you could be using that time wisely?
-(Well, that and never leaving enough time).
+Ironically it was a function of not wanting to *waste* time; why set off early to have to wait around, when you could be filling that time productively?

-  Ultimately the stress and shame of always being the one to make excuses caught up with me, and I realised that a) working backwards to calculate travel *and* preparation time, and b) finding useful things to do as you travel meant you could respect both parties' time *and* remain productive without any of the stress and bullshit.
+  Ultimately the stress and shame of almost always being late without any reasonable excuse caught up with me, and I realised that a) working backwards to calculate travel **and** preparation time, and b) finding useful things to do as you travel meant you could respect both parties' time *and* remain productive without any of the stress and bullshit.